-- 27. To apply leg scissors to the opponent's trunk (do-jime), neck or head (scissor with crossed feet), while stretching out the legs.
-In shime-waza (e.g., ryote-jime) it is forbidden to use the legs crossed to assist the grip. - 28.
+- 27. In shime-waza (ryote-jime with tori and uke face to face, hadaka-jime with tori on the back of uke or sankaku situation gripping the head with the legs just around the neck) using the legs to assist the grips around the opponent's head without any arm of the opponent is matte! and shido! - 28.
 To kick with the knee or foot, the hand or arm of the opponent, in order to make him release his grip or to kick the opponent's leg or ankle without applying any technique. - 29.
 Applying kansetsu-waza or shime-waza in tachi-shisei without a judo throwing technique will be penalised with shido.
 See also Article 18.2.2 Hansoku-make for Acts against the Spirit of Judo point 3.